-For Throughways, the essential function is throughput and mobility for motor vehicle travel, including transit and freight vehicles, to maximize movement of people and goods.
-Throughways serve interregional and interstate trips and travel times are an important factor in people and businesses being able to make long-distance trips to and through the region and access destinations of regional and statewide significance in a reasonable and reliable amount of time.
+For throughways (freeways and signalized highways) shown in Figure 3.8 and Figure 3.21, the essential function is throughput and mobility for motor vehicle travel, including transit and freight vehicles, to maximize movement of people and goods.
+Throughways serve interregional and interstate trips where travel times play a critical role in people and businesses being able to make long-distance trips to and through the region and access destinations of regional and statewide significance in a reasonable and reliable amount of time.

-For most Arterials, depending upon the street design classification and freight network classification, the essential functions are transit, bicycle and pedestrian travel and access, while balancing motor vehicle travel and the many other functions of arterials in intensely developed areas.
+For most arterials designated in Figure 3.21, depending upon the street design classification and freight network classification, the essential functions are transit, bicycle and pedestrian travel and access, while balancing motor vehicle travel and the many other functions of arterials in intensely developed areas.
+Within 2040 centers, pedestrian, bicycle, and public transportation facilities and services are prioritized and facilities are designed so people of all ages and abilities experience safe, low stress, and comfortable travel for within climate-friendly areas with minimal interference from motor vehicle traffic.
 Transit reliability on arterials can be improved with exclusive bus lanes, signal priority and other TSMO strategies.
-Improving automobile reliability through additional roadway capacity should follow the region's congestion management process and not come at the expense of non-motorized modes and achieving system completeness consistent with modal or design classifications in the Regional Transportation Plan (RTP) or achieving the VMT/capita target for the region or the jurisdiction.
+Improving automobile reliability through additional roadway capacity should follow the region's congestion management process and not come at the expense of non-motorized modes and achieving system completeness consistent with modal or design classifications identified in Chapter 3 of the RTP or achieving the VMT/capita target for the region.